 (This is a huge fib.
 He doesn't think he wants to leave.)

 He looks up and sees Mr and Mrs Potter coming over.
-Mrs Potter has a pink streamer in her hair and she's red in the face.
+Mrs Potter has a pink streamer in her hair and she's pink in the face.

 When he's back in school, the first thing Albus does when they're in double Potions together is demand, "Well?
 Did you like Christmas at my place?"

-Scorpius carefully copies down a diagram from his copy of Potions for Beginners.
+Scorpius painstakingly copies down a diagram from his copy of Potions for Beginners.
 He nudges Albus and says, "It was alright, I suppose."
-He whispers in an undertone.
+He's careful to whisper in an undertone.
 Professor Slughorn has surprisingly sharp hearing.

 Albus is outraged.
 "Just alright?
 Christmas with the Potter-Weasley's is always an experience you'll never forget."